Dr Stefania Vicari

 Teaching activities

-From 2016 to 2020, she directed the newly born MA Digital Media and Society, also designing and convening the programme's core modules "Researching Digital Society", "Digital Methods" and "Dissertation is Digital Media and Society".
+From 2016 to 2020, she was the Programme Director of the newly born MA Digital Media and Society, also designing and convening the programme's core modules "Researching Digital Society", "Digital Methods" and "Dissertation is Digital Media and Society".

 Professional activities and memberships

-• Stefania is a member of the British Sociological Association, the International Communication Association and the Association of Internet Researchers.
+Stefania has been a member of the British Sociological Association, the International Communication Association, the European Communication Research and Education Association and the Association of Internet Researchers.

-• She has been an Editorial board member of Sociology since 2018.
+She is an Associate Editor of Information, Communication & Society and has been part of the Editorial board of Sociology since 2018.

-• She has been a member of the ESRC Grant Assessment Panel B (Sociology) since September 2022.
+She has been a member of the Grant Assessment Panel B (Sociology) of the Economic and Social Research Council (ESRC) since September 2022.

-• She has acted as a research grant peer reviewer for ESRC, Wellcome Trust, Volkswagen Foundation and MIUR (Ministry of Education, University and Research, Italy).
+She has acted as a research grant peer reviewer for national and international fundings bodies, like the ESRC, Wellcome Trust, Volkswagen Foundation, Swiss National Science Foundation and MIUR (Ministry of Education, University and Research, Italy).

 Partnerships, engagement and impact

-Stefania’s work has been featured at Off the Shelf Festival of words and on the LSE Impact Blog.
+Stefania’s work has been featured at Off the Shelf Festival of words and in the LSE Impact Blog.